Why This Recipe Works

 1 recipe basic New York pizza dough, divided and risen at least 2 hours (see notes)

 1 pound fresh mozzarella (preferably buffalo milk), torn into rough 3/4- to 1-inch chunks and drained in a fine-mesh strainer set over a bowl

 Heat olive oil in a medium saucepan over medium heat until shimmering.
 Add garlic, oregano, and pepper flakes and cook, stirring constantly, until fragrant, about 1 minute.
 Add tomatoes.
 Increase heat to high, bring to a boil, then reduce to a bare simmer.
 Cook, stirring occasionally, until reduced by 1/4, about 20 minutes.
 Add heavy cream, increase heat to bring to a boil, reduce to a simmer, and continue to cook until reduced again by 1/4, about 20 minutes longer.
 Add vodka and cook for 7 minutes.
 Remove from heat and season to taste with salt and pepper.

 Let sauce cool slightly, then transfer half of sauce to the jar of a blender.
 Blend, starting on lowest speed and gradually increasing to high until completely smooth, about 2 minutes total.
-Strain through a fine mesh strainer into a medium bowl.
+Strain through a fine-mesh strainer into a medium bowl.
 Repeat with remaining half of sauce.
-Sauce can be stored in a sealed container in the refrigerator for up to 1 week (see note).
+(For storing extra sauce, see Make-Ahead and Storage below).